 - Notice and Respond suicide prevention training, suicide risk training for campus media, suicide risk environmental scans and protocols, and postvention.

-- Working with Resiliency and Well-Being efforts to provide education and resources for stress reduction, mindfulness, coping skills and other proactive mental health strategies.
+- Working with Well-Being Initiatives efforts to provide education and resources for stress reduction, mindfulness, coping skills and other proactive mental health strategies.

 To learn more, contact Health Education and Prevention Services at (970) 491-1702.